 Self-care isn’t something that you do when you have time or money.

 I worked hard on myself and I read a lot and learn about mental health.
-I was able to drag myself out of that hole, like a slightly bedraggled butterfly ready to face the world again.
 Along the way, I learned some important lessons about self-care.

 Self-care isn’t something that you do when you have time or money.
 Self-care isn’t for the elite or the privileged.
 Self-care is an essential part of my life that is critical for my survival.

-Same goes for how I spend my time alone.
+The same goes for how I spend my time alone.
 Do I need to put another re-run of Friends on when I get in from work, or shall I leave the TV off and maybe just read for 30 minutes.
-Neither is wrong and neither is right, it’s whichever is going to make me feel better at the time — and a re-run of Friends can certainly make me laugh— but the peace and serenity I get from sitting quietly with a book can be equally as healing.
+Neither is wrong and neither is right, it’s whichever is going to make me feel better at the time—and a re-run of Friends can certainly make me laugh—but the peace and serenity I get from sitting quietly with a book can be equally as healing.

 Self-care for me is also about meditation and yoga.
 Spending some time with myself one-on-one helps me learn about what works to keep my body and mind relaxed and serene.
 We all need coping mechanisms on our journey and for me, I have found that when things get crazy, I can center myself with mediation.